mwee/Comestibles/doc/Design.md

     * We could have created a groups model and associated exactly one cart, creating the need for another object to include in the data model.
     * Instead we decided to have carts be standalone and allow
         * Separation functionality to be completed in the final product (MVP functionality allows users to access all carts)
-* Ading products, prices, and items
+* Adding products, prices, and items
     * Could have users add items to a list and the person who buys groceries add all the prices at once
         * Messy, it’s nicer to have a well-defined set of products that users can define and then add to carts set
     * We chose to have users create ‘Products’ with prices that they could add as items to different lists